Havok Publishing

 Deepest desire / motivation: To build and keep enough wealth to avoid poverty and suffering.
 But secretly, so secretly that he doesn’t admit it even to himself, he is desperately lonely and afraid that it’s too late for that to ever change.

 Backstory (optional): As a child, Scrooge wanted to enjoy Christmas as much as anyone.
 But he was also neglected as a child, left at boarding school during the holidays.
 He suffered from the hardships of poverty, so later Scrooge decided money would solve all his problems.
 This single-minded pursuit of wealth as protection against suffering caused all other considerations to fall aside.
 The obsession destroyed his relationship with his fiancee, Belle.
 He had no compassion on his employees when they were in need.
-Even his deceased business partner, Bob Marley, warns Scrooge from beyond the dead about the ultimate end of the path he has chosen.
+Even his deceased business partner, Jacob Marley, warns Scrooge from beyond the dead about the ultimate end of the path he has chosen.

 Remember!
 When using public domain characters, be careful not to include any details or characters from later works (retellings, movies, TV shows, etc) that may have come later and still be under copyright.
 Use the original source material only as your inspiration.